York Factory Express: Boat Encampment to Jasper’s House

 The journey from Boat Encampment to Jasper’s House is the subject of this blogpost.
 Jasper’s House was the second post to be built in the Jasper Valley, and it stood in an empty meadow (I believe) in the town that tooks its name from the old Jasper’s House post.

 The 4th leg of the outgoing York Factory Express led the men from Boat Encampment and over the mountains to Jasper’s House, in the Jasper Valley.
 In this instalment, I am again looking at George Traill Allan’s 1841 express journal.
 He was never interested in the scenery, but he did describe many of the common experiences on this seven-month-long journey to Hudson Bay and back — talking about things the other fur traders never mentioned.
 The transcript of his journal is in the British Columbia Archives (A/B/40/AL5.3A).

-In 1841, Allan crosses the Rocky Mountains with Fort Nisqually’s Dr. William Fraser Tolmie.
+In 1841, Allan crosses the Rocky Mountains to Jasper’s House with Fort Nisqually’s Dr. William Fraser Tolmie.
 On May 5, the two clerks and their party started their way up the boggy hill behind Boat Encampment, following the Wood River east toward the mountains.
 The fur traders’ Boat Encampment is about 2,000 feet above sea level, while the summit of Athabasca Pass, over which these men must clamber, is 5,700 feet.
 They will walk about twenty miles uphill to reach the base of the Rocky Mountains.
 At that point, the steep trail they called the Grand Cote leads them an additional 3,000 feet up the steep side of the Rockies, in a mere 7 or 8 miles.

 “We now started about 10 o’clock am; not finding any snow for the first few miles, we walked in Moccasins, otherwise called Indian Shoes, along the banks of the Columbia.”